-“I studied Spanish for seven years in school, but all I can remember is hola and adios.”
+“I studied Spanish for seven years in school, but all I can remember is hola (hello) and adios (goodbye).”

 Learning a new language is one of the most enriching and rewarding skills we can acquire over a lifetime, but why is it so difficult?
 If you studied a language in school, why are you still unable to carry out a basic conversation?

-You don’t want to spend another seven years re-learning a language the wrong way again, so here are five ways to learn a language fast!
+You don’t want to spend another seven years re-learning a language the wrong way again, so here are nine ways to learn a language fast!

 1. Put Yourself in a Situation Where Growth Is Inevitable

 Many people say the best way to learn a new language is by living in the country—this is not true!
-More often than not, when you are in that country, the natives will want to practice their English skills when they see you.
+More often than not, when you’re in that country, the natives will want to practice their English skills when they see you.
 We live in a world where English is a desirable and lucrative skill to have, so most foreign countries will have an English-speaking population, especially around the larger cities.
-In this situation, growth is not inevitable; it is still optional.
+In this situation, growth isn’t inevitable; it’s still optional.

 But is it truly possible to keep ourselves in a situation where we have no choice but to use our language skills?
 Yes!